 Business Engagement

-No community centred food waste reduction project will be complete without engagement from businesses.
+No community centered food waste reduction project will be complete without engagement from businesses.
 According to the EPA, food businesses, from farmers and producers to restaurants and hotels, are responsible for approx. 71% of all food waste generated.

 This waste is complicated as the reasons are so multifaceted.
-By consulting with businesses early, you can ensure local businesses feel included and heard and your group can identify strategies which help minimise waste while meeting customer needs.
+By consulting with businesses early, you can ensure local businesses feel included and heard and your group can identify strategies which help minimize waste while meeting customer needs.
 This collaboration fosters a shared commitment to reducing food waste and benefits both businesses and the community.

 Business Engagement Assets